Salman-ts/Bubble-Shooter/README.md

-This is an Buuble shooter game made in HTML,CSS,and JAVASCRIPT
+This is an Bubble shooter game made in HTML,CSS,and JAVASCRIPT